MicroEJ/How-To/Storage-Get-Started/README.md

 ## Run on device
 ### Build
-1. Right Click on the example to build `.java` file
+1. Right Click on the example
 2. Select **Run as -> Run Configuration**
 3. Select **MicroEJ Application** configuration kind
 4. Click on **New launch configuration** icon